fongc123/notes/Data Mining/Data Preprocessing.md

 - standard deviation: another measure of dispersion

 > [!INFO]
-> Outliers are usually values greater or lower than $1.5 \times IQR$.
+> Outliers are usually defined as values greater than or lower than $1.5 \times IQR$.